Support for the Journey

 One of the core principles of Moderation Management is honest self-assessment.

-If someone repeatedly finds that they cannot stay within the limits they set for themselves, the program encourages them to reevaluate their goals and consider whether abstinence or professional treatment may be a better fit.
+If someone finds that moderation isn’t feeling sustainable or isn’t working for their situation, the program encourages them to reevaluate their goals and consider whether abstinence or professional treatment may be a better fit.

 The goal is not to prove that moderation works for everyone—the goal is to help people find the healthiest and safest relationship with alcohol for their individual situation.